Kian121/Multinational-Retail-Data-Centralisation/README.md

-Step 12
+Step 12:

 Once cleaned, upload the table with your upload_to_db method to the database in a table called dim_card_details.

 ![img12](assets/image12.png)

-Step 13
+Step 13:

 Create a method in your DataExtractor class called list_number_of_stores which returns the number of stores to extract.
 It should take in the number of stores endpoint and header dictionary as an argument.

 ![img13](assets/image13.png)

-Step 14
+Step 14:

-Now that you know how many stores need to be extracted from the API.
+Now you know how many stores need to be extracted from the API.

-Step 15
+Step 15:

 Create another method retrieve_stores_data which will take the retrieve a store endpoint as an argument and extracts all the stores from the API saving them in a pandas DataFrame.

 ![img15](assets/image15.png)

-Step 16
+Step 16:

 Create a method in the DataCleaning class called_clean_store_data which cleans the data retrieve from the API and returns a pandas DataFrame.

 ![img16](assets/image16.png)

-Step 17
+Step 17:

 Upload your DataFrame to the database using the upload_to_db method storing it in the table dim_store_details.

-Step 18
+Step 18:

 Create a method in DataExtractor called extract_from_s3 which uses the boto3 package to download and extract the information returning a pandas DataFrame.
 The S3 address for the products data is the following s3://data-handling-public/products.csv the method will take this address in as an argument and return the pandas DataFrame.

 ![img18](assets/image18.png)

-Step 19
+Step 19:

 Create a method in the DataCleaning class called convert_product_weights this will take the products DataFrame as an argument and return the products DataFrame.If you check the weight column in the DataFrame the weights all have different units.Convert them all to a decimal value representing their weight in kg.
 Use a 1:1 ratio of ml to g as a rough estimate for the rows containing ml.Develop the method to clean up the weight column and remove all excess characters then represent the weights as a float.

 ![img19](assets/image19.png)

-Step 20
+Step 20:

 Now create another method called clean_products_data this method will clean the DataFrame of any additional erroneous values.

-Step 21
+Step 21:

 Once complete insert the data into the sales_data database using your upload_to_db method storing it in a table named dim_products.

 ![img21](assets/image21.png)

-Step 22
+Step 22:

 Using the database table listing methods you created earlier list_db_tables, list all the tables in the database to get the name of the table containing all information about the product orders.

-Step 23
+Step 23:

 Extract the orders data using the read_rds_table method you create earlier returning a pandas DataFrame.

-Step 24
+Step 24:

 Create a method in DataCleaning called clean_orders_data which will clean the orders table data.